imallona/rock_roi_paper/07_leukemia_patient/README.md

 - custom .fa file: contains the cDNAs covering the fusion region to be detected
 - STAR indexed genome: used to align the simulated data using STARsolo and for running STAR fusion
 - genome .gtf: to run STARsolo <br />
-The parameters of interest need to be changed in the in the first lines of the script (# PARAMETERS TO SPECIFY)
+The script run.sh is used to define the parameters used in the workflow.sh script and to run the script

 Installs neede to run the simulation_patient_cell_lines_workflow:
 - STAR: version 2.7.10b was used for the analysis